Ganeshravella2/sample-repo/HELP.md

 To prevent this, the project POM contains empty overrides for these elements.
 If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.

+TO run this from local machine you need use below command. mvn spring-boot:run

+By default it will run on the 8080 port, in case port utilizting for others you can override port using below command mvn spring-boot:run -Dspring-boot.run.arguments=--server.port=9090